Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Exactly what type of care is covered in this scenario depends on a number of factors.
 Let’s discuss some of them together.

-For the most part, whether Medicare will cover in-home caregivers depends on exactly what type of care one is receiving.
+If you are wondering, “how do I get Medicare to pay for a caregiver?” here is the answer: For the most part, whether Medicare will cover in-home caregivers depends on exactly what type of care one is receiving.
 Keep in mind that to remain eligible for Medicare at-home medical care coverage, you will need to see your doctor fewer than 90 days before, or 30 days after, you begin to receive home healthcare services.

 In the following scenarios, Medicare benefits may apply: